A Bayesian multivariate extreme value mixture model: Application

-Figure \ref{fig:temp_dependence} depicts the posterior predictions of $\chi(r)$, $\bar{\chi}(r)$, and Kendall's $\tau$, alongside their respective empirical values. {The 95\% credible interval of the theoretical $\chi$ is included for the $\chi(r)$ plot.
-For both $\chi(r)$ and $\bar{\chi}(r)$, the empirical measurements reside within the 95\% credible band across all values of $r$, with the sole exception at 0.68.
-Notably, the theoretical $\chi$ lies in the central region of the 95\% credible band of the posterior predictive $\chi(r)$.
-As $r$ approaches 1, the empirical $\chi(r)$ falls in the tail region of {the} theoretical $\chi$ distribution, while empirical $\bar{\chi}(r)$ moves towards the posterior mean.} Additionally, the empirical value of Kendall's $\tau$ aligns closely with the mode of the posterior predictive distribution, suggesting an effective fit concerning the underlying dependence structure.
+Figure \ref{fig:temp_dependence} shows posterior predictive distributions of $\chi(r)$, $\bar{\chi}(r)$, and Kendall’s $\tau$, alongside their empirical counterparts.
+The plots also include the 95\% credible interval for the theoretical $\chi$ computed from \eqref{eq:theoretical_chi}.
+For both $\chi(r)$ and $\bar{\chi}(r)$, empirical estimates fall within the 95\% credible bands for all $r$, except at $r = 0.68$.
+The theoretical $\chi$ lies near the centre of the posterior predictive $\chi(r)$ distribution, confirming the validity of \eqref{eq:theoretical_chi}.
+As $r$ approaches 1, the empirical $\chi(r)$ moves toward the tail of the theoretical $\chi$ distribution, while $\bar{\chi}(r)$ approaches the posterior mean.
+Kendall’s $\tau$ also falls within the high-density region of its posterior predictive distribution.
+All these suggest that the BEMM effectively captures the dependence structure.

-The final segment of our analysis quantifies the predictive accuracy of our BEMM in comparison to the Gaussian model, utilizing the energy score, which is a multivariate extension of the continuous rank probability score, as detailed {by} \cite{gneitingStrictlyProperScoring2007}.
-The energy score is a scoring rule that quantifies the divergence between an observed value, $y$, and a forecasted distribution $F$ according to
+\paragraph{Predictive accuracy.} We further compare the predictive accuracy of the BEMM and the Gaussian model using the energy score, a multivariate generalisation of the continuous ranked probability score (CRPS; \citealp{gneitingStrictlyProperScoring2007}).
+For an observation $\boldsymbol{y}$ and predictive distribution $F$, the energy score is

-where $\boldsymbol{X}$ and $\boldsymbol{X}'$ independently follow $F$, and $\left \|.\right \|$ denotes the Euclidean norm.
-This metric integrates the expected value of the Euclidean distance between forecasted and actual observations while accounting for the dispersion within the forecasted values themselves. {It is proper, provided $F$ has finite expectation.}
+where $\boldsymbol{X}$ and $\boldsymbol{X}'$ are independent draws from $F$, and $\|\cdot\|$ denotes the Euclidean norm.
+The score measures the expected distance between predictions and observations, adjusted for the spread of the predictive distribution, and is proper when $F$ has a finite expectation.

-For instances where specific forecasting aspects are prioritized, such as extreme event prediction, the concept of a weighted energy score becomes pertinent.
-Two common frameworks for this adjusted metric include the outcome-weighted energy score and the threshold-weighted energy score \citep{Hajo2017,allen2023weighted}.
-The outcome-weighted variant applies a weighting function, $w(.): \mathbb{R}^d \rightarrow [0,1]$ directly to the observations and forecast points within a specified region of interest.
-Conversely, the threshold-weighted version employs a chain function $ v: \mathbb{R}^d \rightarrow \mathbb{R}^d $ derived from $w(.)$ on the vectors before they are assessed using the energy score equation.
-Our analysis employs two distinct weighting strategies within these frameworks.
-The first, $ W_1 $, targets only the area where all elements exceed the marginal 90th percentiles, $Q_1$ and $Q_2$, from the fitted data $\boldsymbol{E}$.
-In contrast, $W_2$ adopts a smoother weighting to highlight the tail region of the distribution.
-This methodology uses the weight from the cdf of a bivariate normal distribution, incorporating the sample mean $\hat{\boldsymbol{\mu}}$ and covariance matrix $\hat{\boldsymbol{\Sigma}}$ of $\boldsymbol{E}$.